stanford-oval/thingpedia-common-devices/doc/adding-new-device.md

 Add the tests in the `test/unit/$release` folder, with a JS file named after your device.
 For example, if you want to test your device named `com.xxx` in the `staging` release, create a test file `test/unit/staging/com.xxx.js`.
-If your device needs basic authentication, add a `com.xxx.cred.json` containing the username and password (for basic authentication only) in the same folder.
+If your device needs authentication, add a file `com.xxx.json` containing the complete device state in the directory `test/credentials/`.
 A couple examples have been added for your reference.

-To run the tests, run `yarn test com.xxx`.
-Run `yarn test $release` (e.g. `yarn test staging`) to run all unit tests for all devices in a certain release.
+To run the tests, run `npx node ./test/unit com.xxx`.
+Run `npx node ./test/unit $release` (e.g. `npx node ./test/unit universe`) to run all unit tests for all devices in a certain release.

 ### Scenario Testing

 Scenario tests will load your device in an complete assistant, and test end-to-end that the assistant responds correctly to user's commands.
-It is a way to catch regressions and unexpected failures. _You need a trained model deployed to Thingpedia to run a scenario test._
+It is a way to catch regressions and unexpected failures.

-Currently, only devices with no authentication can have scenario tests.
+At first, you'll write scenario tests using `\t` commands, which emulates the user typing ThingTalk code in their chat window directly.
+You can use these test to check that your skill is returning data compatible with the function signatures declared in the manifest, and that the agent replies correctly.
+Later, once a model has been trained for the skill, the user commands can be replaced with natural language comamnds, to act as an end-to-end regression test.

 To add a scenario test, add a new dialogue in the `eval/scenarios.txt` file in the device folder.
+Dialogues are separated by `====` (4 equal signs).
 The format of a dialogue alternates user turns, prefixed with `U:`, and agent turns, prefixed with `A:`.
 The user speaks first, and the agent speaks last.
-Lines starting with `#` are comments, except the first `#` line contains the ID of the test.
+The first line in a dialogue starting with `#` contains the ID of the test, and the other `#` lines are comments.

 At every turn, the system emulates inputs with the given user utterance, then checks that the reply from the agent matches the regular expression indicated in the agent turn.